Hyperbolic Random Forests: Hyperbolic Random Forests

 and we compute the average $\cl{y}$ for class $y$ using

 where $\gamma_i = \frac{1}{\sqrt{1 - \|\x_i\|^2}}$.
 Afterward, the mean is transformed back to the Poincar\'e ball with

-We compute all similarities in a pairwise manner and iteratively group the two most similar classes together, where the similarity is based on the LCA of the means of the two classes.
-The LCA for two points in hyperbolic space is the point that is closest to the origin on the geodesic between them~\cite{chami2020trees}.
+We compute all pairwise similarities and iteratively group the two most similar classes together, where the similarity is based on the LCA of the means of the two classes.
+The LCA for two points in hyperbolic space is the point that is closest to the origin on the geodesic between them~\citep{chami2020trees}.
 As a result, the distance of the LCA from the origin can be seen as a similarity measure.
 Given two means $\cl{i}$ and $\cl{j}$, we can calculate their similarity by

 with and

 where $\theta$ is the angle between $\cl{i}$ and $\cl{j}$.
 We repeat this until only two hyperclasses are left, for $K-2$ iterations total.
 As a result, we only evaluate $K + K - 2$ horospheres per node.
 We show an example where evaluating hyperclasses is beneficial in Fig.~\ref{fig:hyper}.